FCC-Alumni/alumni-network/CONTRIBUTING.md

 1. Once the edits have been committed, you will be prompted to create a pull request on your fork's GitHub Page.

-2. By default, all pull requests should be against the FCC main repo, `master` branch.
+2. By default, all pull requests should be against the FCCAN main repo `master` branch.

 3. Submit a pull request from your branch to FCCAN's `master` branch.